-Amid criticism, Centre says it will release fresh draft of Broadcast bill after consultations
+Centre withdraws new draft of Broadcast bill amid criticism by press bodies, activists

-Opposition leaders and activists alleged that the latest draft of the bill contained provisions that would impinge on free speech online.
+Critics alleged that the latest version of the bill contained provisions that would impinge on free speech online.

-The Centre on Monday said that it will publish a fresh draft of the Broadcasting Services (Regulation) Bill after holding detailed consultations with stakeholders.
-The announcement came amid allegations by several press bodies and civil society organisations that the provisions of the bill impinged on free speech online.
+The Centre has withdrawn the latest draft of the Broadcasting Services (Regulation) Bill amid allegations by several press bodies and civil society organisations that it impinged on free speech online, the Hindustan Times reported.

-The Ministry of Information and Broadcasting has withdrawn the latest draft of the bill, which was at the centre of the controversy, the Hindustan Times reported, citing five individuals aware of the matter.
-The government has reportedly asked stakeholders to return physical copies that were given to them on July 24 and July 25.
+The government asked stakeholders to return physical copies that were given to them on July 24 and July 25, the newspaper reported, citing give individuals aware of the matter.

+The Union Ministry of Information and Broadcasting on Monday said that it will publish a fresh draft of the bill after holding detailed consultations with stakeholders.

 Stay updated